Active search underway near NC/SC line for suspect in NC home invasion

-Police are searching for Byron Blair Watkins, 25, along the section of Lancaster Highway leading from Union County, North Carolina to Lancaster County, South Carolina.
-Authorities are using heavily armed vehicles and helicopters to search for Watkins.
+Police were searching for Byron Blair Watkins, 25, along the section of Lancaster Highway leading from Union County, North Carolina to Lancaster County, South Carolina.
+Authorities used heavily armed vehicles and helicopters to search for Watkins.

+Union County Sheriff's Office reported Watkins was captured in Lexington County, SC early Friday morning.

 During the search Thursday, Watkins was believed to have been possibly hiding inside a relative's house on the Lancaster County, South Carolina side of the border.
 Police responded to the home after reportedly hearing gunshots in the area.